alfaprojectos/PythonFlask-JobBoard/tasks.md

 ## Create Virtual Environment

 In a terminal run the following commands from the root folder of the forked project.
+D

 ```
 python -m venv venv